micky-abraham/Healthcare-Analytics-Project/README.md

 ## Project Structure

-/Excel Dashboard
+## Excel Dashboard
-- <a href="https://github.com/micky-abraham/Healthcare-Analytics-Project/blob/main/Screenshot%202026-06-30%20151150.png">View Dashboard</a>
+- <a href="https://github.com/micky-abraham/Healthcare-Analytics-Project/blob/main/Project%20-%20Excel.xlsx">View Dashboard</a>

 ## Process
 - Verify data for any missing values or anomalies, and resolving them in Power Query